Diminishing fear responses relieves stress on your body. Lessening the fear response Empowers Self Healing.

 - Realize your fear is a biological cycle that will have an exit.
 That realization is an important step to diminishing your fear response.

 - Interestingly, humans are born relaxed, yet over time muscle tensions from the fear cycle develop into habits.
-The body practices stress reactions to real physical fear, or, for most people, not living in war zones, to imagined fears, until the pattern is cemented.
+The body practices stress reactions to real physical danger.
+Or, for most people, not living in war zones, to imagined fears.
+That imagine fear continues until the pattern is cemented.
 Fear diminishes with the understanding that your fear is a habit, a practice, something that you’ve learned.
 The great thing is you can create new relaxed habits.

-- Diminish fear’s power by committing to and taking responsibility for changing your attitude towards both generalized fear and a specific fear.
+- Diminish fear’s power by committing to and taking responsibility for changing your thought pattern.
+Thinking the worst all the time will reinforce the fear cycle.
+Change your attitude towards both generalized fear and a specific fear.

 - Notice your specific body’s reactions when fearful or when you begin your fear cycle.
 This will lead to the ability for you to take responsibility for those actions.
 Changing how your body reacts breaks your ingrained practices.
 Using a practice like biofeedback to understand in detail your body’s reactions will give you a tool to know when to relax your body.
 Interrupting tense body habits (practices) helps to break your established cycle, for example holding your breath when scared.
 Instead, try breathing calmly and deeply and this will allow the bad practices to exit your ingrained cycle.